Macchi C205V Veltro

 Type: Italian single-seat fighter.

-The birth of the best Italian fighter plane of WW2, the Macchi C.205V Veltro was harassed by high authorities within the Italian Air Ministry who, for some reasons, prefered to support the all-new Fiat G.55 Centauro and Reggiane Re 2005 instead of moving ahead at a much faster pace with a natural development of an already well-established MC.202 Folgore.
+The birth of the best Italian fighter plane of WW2, the Macchi C.205V Veltro was harassed by high authorities within the Italian Air Ministry who, for some reasons, preferred to support the all-new Fiat G.55 Centauro and Reggiane Re 2005 instead of moving ahead at a much faster pace with a natural development of an already well-established MC.202 Folgore.

 In fact, the Macchi C.205V was designed to rectify a number of shortcomings which plagued its predecessor, principally its light armament.
 Sharing 80% commonality with the MC.202, the C.205 was re-designed with a German Daimler-Benz DB605 RC58 engine and was planned to have an armament of two Mauser cannon in the wings.

 Powered by an original German engine, the first prototype flew for the first time on 19 April 1942.
-Immediate impressions were highly favourable, the aircraft appeared to perform much better than the C.202, and handled beautifully.
+Immediate impressions were highly favorable, the aircraft appeared to perform much better than the C.202, and handled beautifully.

 The first production machine was rolled out of the Macchi plant at Vanese in October 1942, barely six months after the type’s first flight.
 This was to be one of a pre-production batch of 100 examples.
 The only difference from the prototypes was in the installation of a Fiat-built DB605-engine.